 5. Fill in the detail to support the titles on each slide

-Your aim when filling in the detail for each slide is to still keep your words punchy and succinct.
+Your aim when filling in the detail for each slide is to keep your words still punchy and succinct.
 Don’t fall into the trap of making the font smaller and smaller to fit all those words onto the slide.
 It should not be War and Peace.
-The whole point of forcing you to use this method is it helps you cut out the waffle and make each word really count when you’re writing your business case.
+The whole point of forcing you to use this method is that it helps you cut out the waffle and make each word really count when writing your Business Case.

-Now take what you have built and expand it as much as necessary to give the partners the detail that they require within your business case.
-Using this process you will have all the information you need to prepare your pitch for partnership in your partnership interview.
+Now, expand what you have built as much as necessary to give the partners the details they require within your Business Case.
+Using this process, you will have all the information you need to prepare your pitch for partnership in your partnership interview.